Sloppy builders may be contributing to building inspection delays

 Sloppy builders and an increase in building consents are contributing to the lengthy delays some are facing when booking a building inspection.

-Inspection wait times have shot up for many councils, with some scrambling to reduce them from seven weeks back to the usual three to five days.
+Inspection wait times have shot up for many councils, some of which are scrambling to reduce them from seven weeks to the usual three to five days.

-The council's customer and regulatory manager, Claire Austin, said at the moment, the average wait time was around 10 days - which is still more than double 2019's average of four days.
+The council's customer and regulatory manager, Claire Austin, said at the moment, the average wait time was 10 days - more than double 2019's average of four days.

-The residential inspection wait time at Christchurch City Council is even worse.
+The residential inspection waiting time at Christchurch City Council is even worse.

 It greatly exceeds the council's 2019 average of two to three days.

-But August acknowledged the inspections come down to how good the builder is too.
+August acknowledged the inspections come down to how good the builder is, too.

 "Passes and fails are probably a big driving factor in New Zealand because we still have a huge amount of building companies and builders that are just not at the appropriate standard that they should be," he said.